-(1) The Director shall, upon receipt of an application for an artisanal mining licence under section 98, forward the application and the accompanying documents to the Mineral Cadastre Department for review and verification to ensure that the application meets the requirements of this Act, regulations made under this Act and any other written law and that the applicant has secured the surface rights or documentary evidence of consent of the mining area applied for.

-(2) The Mineral Cadastre Department shall, after reviewing the application under subsection (1), make recommendations to the Director on whether to grant or reject the application.

-(3) The Director may, upon receipt of the recommendations of the Mineral Cadastre Department under subsection (2)-

-- (a) grant the artisanal mining licence applied for on such terms and conditions as the Director may determine; or - (b) refuse to grant the artisanal mining licence.

-(4) Where the Director refuses to grant the artisanal mining licence under subsection (3) (b), he or she shall inform the applicant, in writing, giving reasons for the refusal.

-(5) The Director may, in granting an artisanal mining licence under this Act, include a condition that the Director may withdraw or cause to be relinquished portions of the licence area covering land that has been earmarked by Government for a public infrastructure project, at no cost to Government.
+- (1) The Minister shall, upon receipt of an application for an artisanal mining licence under section 96, forward the application and the accompanying documents to the Mining Cadastre Department for review and verification to ensure that the application meets the requirements of this Act and any other written law and that the applicant has secured the surface rights or documentary evidence of consent of the mining area applied for. - (2) The Mining Cadastre Department shall, after reviewing the application under subsection (1), make recommendations to the Minister on whether to grant or reject the application. - (3) The Minister may, upon receipt of the recommendations of the Mining Cadastre Department under subsection (2)- - (a) grant the artisanal mining licence applied for on such terms and conditions as the Minister may determine; or - (b) refuse to grant the artisanal mining licence. - (4) Where the Minister refuses to grant the artisanal mining licence under subsection (3) (b), he or she shall inform the applicant, in writing, giving reasons for the refusal. - (5) The Minister may, in granting an artisanal mining licence under this Act, include a condition that the Minister may withdraw or cause to be relinquished portions of the licence area covering land that has been earmarked by Government for a public infrastructure project, at no cost to Government.

-100. Size of area covered by artisanal mining licence
+99. Size of area covered by artisanal mining licence

-The area covered by an artisanal mining licence shall not exceed such area as shall have prescribed by regulations, and shall be demarcated by the applicant in the prescribed manner or as an authorised officer may, in the circumstances, consider appropriate.
+The area covered by an artisanal mining licence shall not exceed such area as prescribed by regulations, and shall be demarcated by the applicant in the prescribed manner or as an authorised officer may, in the circumstances, consider appropriate.

-101. Duration and renewal of artisanal mining licence
+100. Duration and renewal of artisanal mining licence

-(1) An artisanal mining licence shall be valid for a period not exceeding three years, renewable on application made to the Director for periods not exceeding two years at a time, subject to this Act.

-(2) The Director shall not renew an artisanal mining licence under subsection (1), where-

-- (a) the applicant has not carried on exploration and mining operations in accordance with this Act, regulations made under this Act, any other written law and conditions of the licence; - (b) the artisanal mining licence area has ceased to be an area declared for artisanal mining operations;

-- 2021 - (c) in respect of any mineral which has ceased to be a mineral prescribed for artisanal mining operations; - (d) the applicant has not carried out effective rehabilitation and reclamation of the mined-out areas in accordance with the National Environment Act, 2019 and the decommissioning plan approved under this Act; - (e) the applicant has not reported diligently on his or her mining operations; or - (f) the applicant is in default.
+- (1) An artisanal mining licence shall be valid for a period not exceeding three years, renewable on application made to the Minister for periods not exceeding two years at a time, subject to this Act. - (2) The Minister shall not renew an artisanal mining licence under subsection (1), where- - (a) the applicant has not carried on exploration and mining operations in accordance with this Act, any other written law and conditions of the licence; - (b) the artisanal mining licence area has ceased to be an area declared for artisanal mining operations; - (c) in respect of any mineral which has ceased to be a mineral prescribed for artisanal mining operations; - (d) the applicant has not carried out effective rehabilitation and reclamation of the mined out areas in accordance with the National Environment Act, 2019 and the decommissioning plan approved under this Act; - (e) the applicant has not reported diligently on his or her mining operations; or - (f) the applicant is in default.

-102. Cancellation of artisanal mining licence
+101. Cancellation of artisanal mining licence

-The Director may revoke an artisanal mining licence where-
+The Minister may revoke an artisanal mining licence where-

-- (a) the licence holder has not carried on mining operations in accordance with the terms and conditions of the licence: - (b) within a period of four months from the date the licence was granted or renewed, no mining operations have commenced under the licence; or - (c) the artisanal mining activities are not being undertaken in compliance with this Act and the National Environment Act, 2019 and the conditions of the licence.
+- (a) the licence holder has not carried on mining operations in accordance with the terms and conditions of the licence; - (b) within a period of one year from the date the licence was granted or renewed, no mining operations have commenced under the licence; or

+(c) the artisanal mining activities are not being undertaken in compliance with this Act, the National Environment Act, 2019 and the conditions of the licence.

-103. Rights and duties of holder of artisanal mining licence
+102. Rights and duties of holder of artisanal mining licence